consoledotdev/home/content/browser-testing/crossbrowsertesting.md

 intro:
   "SmartBear CrossBrowserTesting provides both automated and live tests across multiple platforms and devices going back to Windows XP and iOS 4.
-The large number of integrations and frameworks makes it particularly powerful."
+The large number of integrations and frameworks makes it particularly powerful, but it is limited by high test latency and the lack of accessibility testing features."
 relatedArticles:
   - category: developer-tools
     article: